-With tight markets and high-operating costs, asset-intensive organisations need cost-effective ways to maintain the production, integrity and safety of their assets.
+With tight markets and high-operating costs, asset-intensive organizations need cost-effective ways to maintain the production, integrity and safety of their assets.

-What’s missing is ways transfer these models into a mature operations environment where the normalisation of cultures and systems often prevent the development of enhanced asset integrity and safety management.
+What’s missing are ways to transfer these models into a mature operations environment where the normalization of cultures and systems often prevent the development of enhanced asset integrity and safety management.

 Building and operating assets generates immense amounts of data.
 A systematic view of how data will be captured and used for subsequent governance processes needs to be developed based on a one team, one objective model.

-Key to this is the removal of the ‘silo factor’ and the development of a clear information management framework covering each asset and the organisation as a whole.
+Key to this is the removal of the "silo factor" and the development of a clear information management framework covering each asset and the organization as a whole.

 To support the implementation of an integrated framework for mature assets, three key steps are typically required:

-Typically, each constituent member of the organisation has a recognised role to play in delivering the organisation’s operating integrity performance.
-Effective implementation can only be achieved through a fully-integrated and collaborative process that encourages a constant team ‘uneasiness’ regarding the potential impacts of major hazards and how their latent conditions evolve through an inefficiency to manage performance related data.
+Typically, each constituent member of the organization has a recognized role to play in delivering the organization’s operating integrity performance.
+Effective implementation can only be achieved through a fully integrated and collaborative process that encourages a constant team "uneasiness" regarding the potential impacts of major hazards and how their latent conditions evolve through an inefficiency to manage performance related data.

-Mechanisms are required to maximise the use and re-use of information.
-Our organisational resources need to be aligned to work in a new manner.
+Mechanisms are required to maximize the use and reuse of information.
+Our organizational resources need to be aligned to work in a new manner.
 To facilitate change, clear lines of data accountability, communication and integration across business teams and project phases will need to be developed.

-Enhanced process safety through effective operations data integrity requires an integrated approach across the organisation.
-With siloed behaviours increasing, the risk of holes developing in the individual integrity of barriers increase, which have resulted in the ‘Swiss cheese’ domino effect associated with the majority of major accidents.
+Enhanced process safety through effective operations data integrity requires an integrated approach across the organization.
+With siloed behaviors increasing, the risk of holes developing in the individual integrity of barriers increase, which have resulted in the "Swiss cheese" domino effect associated with the majority of major accidents.